Landlord Tips & Tricks

 Give Notice: Begin by giving prior notice of the inspection and encouraging your tenant to be present.
 Take the time to explain why the inspection is necessary and listen to any concerns or questions your tenant may have.

-Use a Checklist of Items to Inspect: The first step in performing a rental property inspection is to use a checklist of all the items you need to inspect.
+Use a Checklist of Items to Inspect: The first step in performing a rental property inspection is to use a checklist of all the items you wish to inspect.
 This checklist should include both the interior and exterior of the property, as well as any common areas shared by tenants.
 Be sure to check off each item as you inspect it so you do not forget anything.

 Inspect the Exterior of the Property: Start by inspecting the exterior of the property.
 This includes checking for any damage to the building itself, as well as any landscaping issues such as overgrown grass or dead trees.
 If there is any damage, be sure to take note of it.